 The Forest of Reading® is Canada’s largest recreational reading program with over 270,000 participants every year.
-Our goal: to develop a lifelong love of reading.
-We have programs for each young reader of any age, connecting them with stellar Canadian literature and giving them the opportunity to vote for their favourite book.
+The goal is to develop a lifelong love of reading.
+There are programs for readers of any age, connecting them with stellar Canadian literature and giving them the opportunity to vote for their favourite book.
 This initiative by the Ontario Library Association (OLA) offers seven reading programs to encourage a love of reading in people of all ages.
 The Forest helps celebrate Canadian books, publishers, authors and illustrators.

 The Blue Spruce Award™